y1zhou/knowledge-base/content/courses/nonparam-stat/1-introduction/1.1-basic-concepts/index.md

 summary: A brief introduction to what we're going to discuss in later chapters.
 date: 2019-01-25T22:50:34-05:00
 lastmod: 2019-01-25T22:50:34-05:00
 draft: false # Is this a draft? true/false
 toc: false # Show table of contents? true/false
 type: docs # Do not modify.

-featured: true
-weight: 1
+weight: 10

 # Add menu entry to sidebar.
 # - Substitute `example` with the name of your course/documentation folder.